-The Carl A. Fields Center for Equality and Cultural Understanding, LGBT Center, and Women*s Center are all housed within the Office of Diversity and Inclusion and are distinct units with specific missions, histories, and legacies.
+The Carl A. Fields Center for Equality and Cultural Understanding and the Gender + Sexuality Resources Center are all housed within the Office of Diversity and Inclusion and are distinct units with specific missions, histories, and legacies.
 Together, we work intersectionally because we understand that our students have layered identities and experiences.
 We form deliberate partnerships across Centers and with other offices across the University to meet the holistic needs of students.
 ODI is staffed by deans, an administrative assistant, Center directors, and program coordinators

 What We Do